DirectedHunt42/directedhunt42.github.io/README.md

 Welcome to **Nova Foundry**!

-We create simple, practical software to make life easier.
-Our focus is on clean, efficient solutions that just work.

-## What We Do

-- 🛠️ **Software Tools:** Lightweight applications for everyday tasks.
-- 🌟 **Small Projects:** Fun experiments and open-source projects.

-## Our Approach

-- **Simplicity:** Easy to use, no unnecessary complexity.
-- **Quality:** Reliable and well-crafted software.
-- **Innovation:** Always looking for better ways to do things.
+Hi!
+I'm Jack, and Nova Foundry is my place to put forward my projects and show what I'm working on, from simple software projects to CAD.
+I can be found on the interweb as Nova Foundry or DirectedHunt42, or just Jack.

 Thank you for visiting **Nova Foundry**.
-Explore our projects and see what we’re building!
+Explore my projects and see what I'm building!

 <div>
   <a href="https://info.flagcounter.com/YCtD"><img src="https://s01.flagcounter.com/count2/YCtD/bg_0B0F1A/txt_FFFFFF/border_FFFFFF/columns_4/maxflags_20/viewers_0/labels_0/pageviews_1/flags_0/percent_1/" alt="Flag Counter" border="0"></a>